Life (2007–2009): Season 2, Episode 19 - 5 Quarts - full transcript

 You can't make life.

-CREWS: Grant didn't want
+grant didn't want

 to have a baby with you?

-until he met her.
+with anyone until he met her.

-that chef picture for you,
+chef picture for you, kathy.

-it was his last.
+He said it was his last.

 He said we were over.

-He said he was
+He said he was making

-with that other woman.
+a life with that other woman.

-So I took him.
+So i took him.

 All five quarts.